rifatcse09/multi-tenant-flat-bill/README.md

 > For the assessment, **column-based tenant scoping** (`owner_id` on models) is used by default.
 Subdomain routing is optional.

+> We used Gates and Global Scopes for role + tenant isolation.
+Policies could be introduced later if we need per-model granular checks.

 ---

 ## Multi-Tenant Implementation